Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 2. Making a List of Their Financial Documents

 It can be very helpful to create a document that lists all of your loved ones’ financial and legal documents, including where they are located, along with contact information for any professionals they use, such as doctors, lawyers, and accountants.
-Some documents you may want to look for include:
+This is a valuable step in terms of Some documents you may want to look for include:

 • Bank statements